SEIR-7-06/react_todo_walkthrough/sprints/Sprint3.md

 # Sprint 3: Fetching Data with Axios

-React actually isn't as full featured as say AngularJS or BackboneJS.
-It relies on third party libraries to fetch data.
-Today, we'll be using a library called [Axios](https://github.com/mzabriskie/axios), a promise based HTTP client for the browser and node.
-This replaces the need for JQuery and Ajax.
-Let's install the module now and also create the folder & file that will contain our database logic:
+React relies on third party libraries to fetch data - it doesn't have that functionality built in like some other frameworks.
+Today, we'll be using a library called [Axios](https://github.com/mzabriskie/axios), a promise based HTTP client for the browser and node (a good alternatvie is the Fetch API built right into modern browsers).

+Let's install axios now and also create the folder & file that will contain our database logic:

 ```bash
 $ npm i axios
 $ mkdir src/models
 $ touch src/models/Todo.js
 ```

+By keeping API requests in a file of their own, we can access them from any component in the application

 Now in `src/models/Todo.js`, we are going to use our beloved super-crud API endpoint of todos to get some data (you can check out the raw json at https://super-crud.herokuapp.com/todos):